Memorial Sloan Kettering’s world-renowned experts care for children, teens, and young adults who need stem cell and bone marrow transplants.

 In most cases, chemotherapy or radiation is needed before the transplant to allow the transplanted cells to grow.
 In children with cancer, it is also important to remove the cancer cells.
-Before your child receives his or her transplant, we will administer medications or in some cases radiation to wipe out their diseased bone marrow and make room for the new, healthy marrow.
+Before your child receives his or her transplant, we will give medications or in some cases radiation to wipe out their diseased bone marrow and make room for the new, healthy marrow.
 In autologous transplants, children receive chemotherapy to destroy any remaining non-bone marrow cancer cells, and then receive their own blood stem cells back.

 For certain immunodeficiencies, intensive chemotherapy and radiation are not needed.
 As members of one of the most experienced transplant teams in the world, the specialists at MSK will customize the treatment your child receives before performing the transplant.Back to top

-Whether your child or someone else is donating stem cells, the process is the same: doctors will first collect, or harvest, the blood-forming stem cells from the bone marrow or blood.
+Whether your child or someone else is donating stem cells, the process is the same.
+Doctors will first collect, or harvest, the blood-forming stem cells from the bone marrow or blood.

 Stem cells taken from bone marrow are collected in an operating room while the donor is under general anesthesia.
 The most common place that bone marrow is collected from is the back of the hip bones.
-The donor will not need stitches after this minimally invasive procedure and will be discharged the same day.
+The donor will not need stitches after this minimally invasive procedure and will be sent home the same day.

 Stem cells can also be collected using a procedure called apheresis.
 A few days before the procedure, donors are given a medication to encourage stem cells to move into the bloodstream.
 Blood is collected from the donor’s veins and a machine separates the stem cells from other blood cells.
 The remaining blood is then returned to the donor.
 The stem cells collected during the procedure are either used immediately or frozen and stored until they are needed.Back to top

 We can give your child his or her new stem cells immediately after they are collected, or we can freeze them and store them for later use.
 Depending on the type of transplant, it can take as little as five minutes or as long as a few hours.
-The transplant is not a surgical procedure.
+The transplant is not a surgery.
 The stem cells are simply infused into your child’s bloodstream.
 The cells then travel to the bone marrow spaces in the large bones and begin producing normal blood cells within a few weeks.Back to top

 Early after the transplant, while your child is still in the hospital, we will check his or her blood each day to determine if it is growing new, healthy cells.
-When we see new blood cells being made, we will check to make sure that these cells are from the healthy donor and that the condition they received the transplant for has been fixed.
-We will also monitor your child closely for any complications related to transplant.Back to top
+When we see new blood cells being made, we will check to make sure that these cells are from the healthy donor and that the issue they received the transplant for has been fixed.
+We will also monitor your child closely for any complications related to the transplant.Back to top

 Learn more about our specialized staff and programs designed to meet you and your family’s needs.Back to top